Ozurumba/Ozurumba/README.md

 <div style=""text-align: center> <a href="https://ozurumbaobinna.netlify.app/">Website</a> || <a href="https://twitter.com/ObinnaOzurumba3">Twitter</a>  || <a href="https://www.linkedin.com/in/ozurumba-obinna-985a37148/">Linkedin</a> </div>

-I am a Software Solutions Architect at Enable Tech Africa, the leading software solutions company in Nigeria and Africa.
+I am a Software Solutions Architect at <a href="http://enabletechafrica.com/">Enable Tech Africa</a>, the leading software solutions company in Nigeria and Africa.
 I'm also a blockchain writer at The Journal Blog on Medium.

 Specialities: Team Management, Team Building, Strategic Planning, Software Development, Frontend and Back-End Web Development and Start-Ups.
 I have some experiences in Fintech, Venturer Capitalism, Blockchain Technology, E-commerce, IoT and B2B Apps.